bellaliu2023/The-Physics-Grid/physicists/Encyclopedia of Physicists.md

 Click [here](https://www.gutenberg.org/cache/epub/15491/pg15491-images.html) if you are willing to search for and read *Micrographia*.

 Click [here](https://royalsocietypublishing.org/action/doSearch?ContribAuthorRaw=Hooke%2C+Robert) if you are willing to search for and read more original papers of Hooke.

+### **Werner Heisenberg**

+Werner Carl Heisenberg (December 5, 1901 – February 1, 1976) was a Germany physicist, one of the founders of quantum mechanics, and a representative figure of the "Copenhagen School".
+In 1933, Heisenberg was awarded the Nobel Prize in Physics in 1932 for "the founding of quantum mechanics and the resulting discovery of allotropes of hydrogen."
+His main contributions to physics are the matrix form of quantum mechanics (matrix mechanics), the "uncertainty principle" (also known as the "Heisenberg uncertainty principle") and the S-matrix theory.
+His Principles of Physics in Quantum Theory is a classic work in the field of quantum mechanics.

+Heisenberg is renowned for his quantum mechanics theory, introduced at age 23 and earning him the 1932 Nobel Prize in Physics (received in 1933) for its applications, including the discovery of hydrogen spin isomers.
+His theory, grounded in atomic radiation observations, posits the impossibility of pinpointing an electron's position or tracing its path, thus negating Bohr's electron orbitals.
+Physical quantities like position and velocity are not represented by conventional numbers but by matrices, marking the birth of matrix mechanics.

+Heisenberg also formulated the "uncertainty principle," stating that in quantum systems, a particle's position and momentum cannot be precisely known simultaneously, with position uncertainty Δx and momentum uncertainty Δp having a product no less than h/4π, where h is Planck's constant.
+This principle, though negligible on a human scale, is crucial in atomic studies.

+Starting in 1953, Heisenberg focused on the unified field theory of elementary particles, essential for advancing particle physics understanding.
+From 1957, his focus shifted to plasma physics and high-temperature nuclear reactions.

+Heisenberg was a participant in Germany's nuclear weapons development program, but Nazi Germany was never capable of moving nuclear weapons from theory to reality.
+Heisenberg himself offered one account that he did not trust the Hitler regime and was therefore trying to delay the research program in Nazi Germany.
+But some people, such as Goodschmidt, scoffed at this claim, which has been dubbed the "Heisenberg Mystery."

+Click [here](https://archive.org/search?query=Werner+Heisenberg&and%5B%5D=mediatype%3A%22texts%22&and%5B%5D=creator%3A%22heisenberg%2C+werner%2C+1901-1976%22) if you are willing to search for and read more original papers of Heisenberg.